gauravashisth/pong/README.md

-# ping-pong
+# PONG

-a classic game
+A 2-Dimensional video game that stimulates table tennis.